Cox Cable TV for Seniors

 If you’re considering switching to Cox, keep the following in mind.

 - Your monthly price will increase after one year.
-Cox offers new customers a pretty great discount, which is nice until you’re no longer a new customer.
+Cox offers new customers a hefty discount, which is nice until you’re no longer “new.”
 After one year, your monthly cost will increase by up to 30 percent.
-It’s a bummer, but these price hikes are pretty typical with cable TV providers.
+It’s a bummer, but price hikes are pretty typical with cable TV providers.

 - They charge installation fees.
-When purchasing your TV package, don’t be surprised if you’re charged up to $100 for professional installation.
+When purchasing your TV package, don’t be surprised to see charges up to $100 for professional installation.
 Some packages waive the installation fee, or you can choose self-installation, so be on the lookout for those options.

 The Bottom Line

-If you’re a senior living in one of the 19 states serviced by Cox, they are worth considering for cable TV or a bundled deal.
+If you’re a senior living in one of the 18 states where Cox offers service, they are worth considering for cable TV or a bundled deal.
 We aren’t big fans of the price increase after one year, but unfortunately, that’s pretty typical among all cable TV providers.
-On the other hand, we love Cox’s 30-day money-back guarantee, excellent DVR equipment, and their customizable TV packages and bundles.
+On the other hand, we love Cox’s 30-day money-back guarantee, excellent DVR equipment, and customizable TV packages and bundles.
+Plus, Cox has solid starting prices for those on a tight budget.

 Frequently Asked Questions About Cox